brad-allen/mistyskills/c#/helloMisty/ReadMe.txt

 			One way to work around this is to use a tool such as Postman, Advanced REST Client or other REST system to POST commands to the robot.

 			For this skill here is an English context you need so Misty can understand what you want.
 Feel free to change it as needed!
-			Right now, "help" is ignored as an option in the skill
+			Right now, "help" is ignored as an option in the skill, as an exercise for the user :)

 			POST http://<misty-ip>/api/dialogs/train